MCN – Modern Cloth Nappies

 S/S – Strip and Sanitise.
 Referring to a washing technique to help reset absorbency and clean out any build up in cloth nappies.
 Generally something that is done when second hand nappies are purchased.
 The process can be found on the Clean Cloth Nappies website.

 EBF – Exclusively Breastfed.
-Generally referring to what baby eats as it affects babies poo and what cleaning is necessary.
+Generally referring to what baby eats as it affects baby’s poo and what cleaning is necessary.

 FF – Formula Fed.
 Much the same as EBF for cleaning purposes.

 Delamination – When the waterproof laminate layer separates from the fabric.
-This can be caused from high heat, age, or poor quality.
+This can be caused from high heat, age, or due to poor quality in manufacture.
 There will be a crinkly look and usually a crunchy sound when this happens.